fbpx

 • The sales channel, stage of business, size of the investment round, need for financing, and quality of business plan and presentation.

-Step 3: Calculate the percentage weights to get total estimated value.
+Step 3: Calculate the percentage weights to get the total estimated value.
 You assign a percentage weight to each criterion based on companies’ consideration and multiply it by the value you had in step 2 to get a weighted value.
-Then you sum up the weighted values to get total value estimation.
+Then you sum up the weighted values to get the total value estimation.

 • Sound Idea (basic value)